Thermal Springs

 Gülbahçe Hot Springs (Ilıcası), Urla

 Gülbahçe, 12073.
 Sk.
 32-13, 35430 Urla/İzmir, Turkey – Note: the Google Maps locator indicates the Gülbahçe Ilıcası building as adjacent to the Urla Surf House; however, it is not possible to access from this point without wading through the shallow waters at the mouth of the Tatar Stream.
-Direct access by car requires taking a track leading from the D300 halfway between İçmeler and the Izmir Institute of Technology (İYTE).
+Direct car access requires utilising a track leading from the D300 halfway between İçmeler and the Izmir Institute of Technology (İYTE).

 Malaca (Malkoç) Springs, Urla